-What’s more, we have to be mindful and place most appealing objects out of reach.
-As we said, this isn’t a hard task with a puppy.
+Moreover, we must be mindful and place the most appealing objects out of reach.
+As we said, this isn’t a challenging task with a puppy.

 When our dogs are destructive, puppy-proofing works as well.
-When we aren’t at home, or able to keep an eye on our furry friends, we need to create clear boundaries for them.
+When we aren’t at home or able to keep an eye on our furry friends, we need to create clear boundaries for them.

 So you must take your dogs for plenty of walks and make time for play sessions.
 That will get rid of any excess energy, and it will keep the dogs more pliant.

 Teething or teeth and gum issues

-Since this is perfectly normal, all we have to do is correct their behavior — not eradicate it.
-We have to have a chew toy at the ready every time our pup starts gnawing on something inappropriate.
+Since this is perfectly normal, we must correct their behavior, not eradicate it.
+We must have a chew toy ready whenever our pup starts gnawing on something inappropriate.

 The most important thing is training.
 Every dog can be trained.
 Therefore, every dog can be redirected to the correct form of behavior.

-It’s natural for young pups, but adult dogs who are peeing or pooping in places they know they shouldn’t be — that’s a dog behavior problem you need to deal with straight away.
+It’s natural for young pups, but adult dogs peeing or pooping in places they know they shouldn’t be — that’s a dog behavior problem you need to deal with immediately with peeing or pooping in areas they know they shouldn’t be — that’s a dog behavior problem you need to deal with straight away.